shyp-studio/hikma-health-backend/README.md

 Go to https://domains.google.com and add a new DNS Resource Record.
 Use the same host name as the domain that you specified in the certificate.yaml.
 Add the IP address of the Ingress for the record

-In export-cronjob.yaml, specify what schedule you want to use for the patient visit data export (`"0 * * * *"` is every hour).
+**Skip cronjob step. it is not needed for this version because export Patients Data is implemented without it** In export-cronjob.yaml, specify what schedule you want to use for the patient visit data export (`"0 * * * *"` is every hour).
 Point to the image to use.
 You may want to make this dynamic so that you don’t have to update the CronJob after the deployment runs.
 Create the CronJob.

 Lastly, using the correct compute zone, cluster name, deployment name, container name, and image, add the following lines back into the cloudbuild file: